 Cumulative sum charts

 Developing a new monitoring tool for survival outcomes, with applications to arthroplasty data.
-In addition, development of cumulative sum charts for liver procurement data.
+In addition, development of cumulative sum charts for liver procurement data and for maxillofacial surgery.

 Bayesian community detection